 Of course, while these tours bill themselves as free, they’re actually “pay what you want”, so you will need to budget something for this activity.

-10. Shrine of Remembrance
+10. Remember at the Shrine of Remembrance

 The Shrine of Remembrance memorial honours those Australians who have served and sacrificed their lives for their country.